jacintod/Getting-and-Cleaning-Data-Course-Project/README.md

 - Merges the two respective datasets into a single dataset
 - Converts the activity and subject columns into factors or descriptive names
 - Creates a file from the tidy or clean dataset that consists of the average (mean) value of each variable for each subject and activity pair.
-- The finale result of the script is the file tidy.txt which comprises of the final tidy dataset.
+- The final result of the script is the file tidy.txt which comprises of the final tidy dataset.